 How do you get Alagille Syndrome?

 Gene testing can be used to confirm the diagnosis of ALGS in cases where the diagnosis cannot be made on examining the patient and looking at lab tests and x-rays alone.
 Gene testing can also be used to figure out if other family members with only mild signs and symptoms of ALGS carry a changed gene.
-If the parents of an ALGS child want to have more children, it may be important to know if they also carry a Jagged1 (or Notch2) mutation.
+If the parents of a child with ALGS want to have more children, it may be important to know if they also carry a JAGGED1 (or NOTCH2) mutation.
 Gathering this information, learning how it will affect a family's future children and deciding how to handle the results is known as "genetic counseling."
 It has been shown that about 60% of ALGS mutations are new in the first affected child.
 This means the parents of the ALGS child do not carry the gene.
 In these families, the risk of ALGS occurring in the next child is extremely low.
 In the other 40% of families, a parent carries the changed gene and the risk of the next child having ALGS is 50%.
 The severity of ALGS in the parent does not determine how mildly or severely their children will be affected.
 It is also possible that ALGS could be more or less severe in a second child than it was in the first child.

 How is Alagille Syndrome found and diagnosed?